Toric vector bundles on Bott tower: Positivity of line bundles on Bott towers

 Let us recall the notion of semi-stability of a nonzero torsion-free coherent sheaf $\mathcal{E}$ on $X$, where $X$ is a normal projective variety of dimension $n$ with an ample divisor $H$ on $X$.
 The slope of $\mathcal{E}$ is defined to be $\mu(\mathcal{E}):=\frac{\text{deg }(\mathcal{E})}{\text{rank }\mathcal{E}}$, where $\text{deg }(\mathcal{E})=c_1(\mathcal{E}) \cdot H^{n-1}$.
 The sheaf $\mathcal{E}$ is then said to be semi-stable if $\mu(\mathcal{F}) \leq \mu(\mathcal{E})$ for all proper nonzero subsheaves $\mathcal{F}\subsetneq \mathcal{E}$.

-If a vector bundle $\mathcal{E}$ is ample, then it is known that determinant bundle $\text{det}(\mathcal{E})$ is ample, the converse need not be true in general.
-But if $\mathcal{E}$ is semi-stable vector bundle on a smooth projective curve over algebraically closed field, the converse holds (see \cite[Theorem $3.2.7$]{huybrechts2010geometry}).
-The following theorem generalizes this result for any nonsingular projective toric variety with some additional assumptions on $\mathcal{E}$.
+If $\mathcal{E}$ is a semi-stable vector bundle on a smooth projective curve over an algebraically closed field of characteristic zero, it is enough to consider its determinant bundle to check for ampleness or nefness of the vector bundle (see \cite[Theorem $3.2.7$]{huybrechts2010geometry}).
+The following proposition generalizes this result for a class of semi-stable toric vector bundles over any nonsingular projective complex toric variety.